Hi-Pyncho/web-components/README.md

 ___
 ### How to use components
-Generally web component consist of three elements:
+Generally web component consists of three elements:
 1) component tag (`<my-modal></my-modal>`)
 2) attributes (to control modal: `<my-modal opened></my-modal>`)
 3) entries (pasted into `<slot>...elements</slot>` element);

-Here are an example:
+There is an example:
 ```html
 <my-modal opened>
   <div slot='modal-header'>